fastlane/fastlane/README.md

 ```
 This will upload the ipa file to iTunesConnect and mark the uploaded build as Beta build.

+# Need help?
+- If there is a technical problem with *Deliver*, submit an issue
+- I'm available for contract work - drop me an email: deliver@felixkrause.at

 # License
 GNU v3.0.
 See LICENSE file.